jamcrunch/Beanaoke/04 Finished Lyrics/N Sync - It's Gonna Be Beans.md

 There comes a day
 When beans are the one, you'll see

-It's gonna gonna gonna gonna
+It's gonna (gonna) (gonna) (gonna)
 It's gonna be Beans

 All that I stew is not enough for you
 You don't want to eat in
 But I'm not like that
-When finally (finally)
+When finally
 You get to eat
-Guess what? (guess what?)
+Guess what?
 It's gonna be beans

 Every little thing I stew
-Never seems enough for you (for you, babe)
+Never seems enough for you
-You don't want to eat in again (don't want to eat in)
+You don't want to eat in again
 But I don't cook like them
 Baby, when you finally
-Get to dine on something (dine)
+Get to dine on something
-Guess what (guess what)
+Guess what
 It's gonna be beans

 Every little thing I stew
 Never seems enough for you
-You don't want to dine in again (don't want to dine in)
+You don't want to dine in again
 But I don't cook like them
-Baby, when you finally (baby, when you finally)
+Baby, when you finally
 Get to dine on something
-Guess what (guess what)
+Guess what

 It's gonna be Beans